This post was updated on August 31st, 2022

 Within the scientific community, the benefits of a keto diet for PCOS are unclear.
 The size, duration, or other confounding factors limit the clinical significance of the findings.
 Despite these constraints, there are still several pilot studies that show positive results.

-• Paoli et al. 2020 [9] studied 14 women over 12 weeks.
-They observed improvements in body composition, sex hormone imbalances, and insulin regulation.
+- Paoli et al. 2020 [9] studied 14 women over 12 weeks.
+They observed improvements in body composition and insulin regulation.
+Luteinizing hormone, testosterone, and DHEA levels were reduced.
 Triglyceride and cholesterol levels also improved.
 This study restricted caloric intake to 1600 kcal per day.

-• Cincione et al. 2021 [10] studied 17 women over 45 days.
-They observed improvements in multiple biochemical parameters such as LH, FSH, SHBG, and insulin sensitivity.
+- Cincione et al. 2021 [10] studied 17 women over 45 days.
+They observed improvements in luteinizing hormone and follicle-stimulating hormone.
+They also saw better sex hormone binding globulin levels and improved insulin sensitivity.
 Patients lost 12.4 lb (5.6 kg) on average and showed other improvements in markers of body composition (waist and hip circumference, etc.).
 It should be noted that this study also restricted caloric intake to just 600 kcal per day.
-An exceptionally low caloric intake by any measure.
+A low caloric intake by any measure.
 This last point is often missed by people referencing the Cincione et al. study.

-The participants in these studies were between the ages of 18 and 45.
-They were diagnosed with PCOS, and had a BMI > 25 kg/m2 – this is within the overweight range.
+The PCOS participants in these studies were between the ages of 18 and 45.
+They had a body mass index (BMI) > 25 kg/m2 which is within the overweight range.
 They were not pregnant or breastfeeding, and they had no other serious medical conditions.

 When looking at ketogenic diet studies, it’s important to look at the characteristics of the participants.
 This can have a significant impact on the applicability of the results.
-Sex, body weight, age, and health status all impact the risks and benefits of a ketogenic diet.
-Not all keto studies can be generalized for PCOS, so caution is warranted when assessing the pros and cons.
+Sex, body weight, age, and health status all impact the risks and benefits of very low carbohydrate diets.
+You need to keep this in mind when assessing the pros and cons.

 For example, some experts are open to using a well-formulated ketogenic diet as a first-line treatment for obesity and diabetes [11].
+A ketogenic Mediterranean diet, for example, is popular among healthcare professionals.
+Learn more about the pros and cons of the Mediterranean diet for PCOS here.
 For women with PCOS more generally though, others urge greater caution.

 According to Dr. Jennifer T. Batch M.D and colleagues, the benefits of a ketogenic diet are generally not seen beyond 12 months.
 The impact on fertility is unclear, and the long-term implications are not well-understood.
-For example, Batch points out that despite the diet’s favorable effect on HDL-cholesterol levels, increases in very-low-density LDL may increase cardiovascular risks [6].
+For example, Batch points out that the diet has a favorable effect on HDL-cholesterol levels.
+But increases in very low-density LDL may increase cardiovascular risks [6].

 Given that the only rule of a ketogenic diet is to reach nutritional ketosis, it’s easy to see the shortcomings in this approach.
 A diet that’s designed with PCOS in mind is likely to be more suitable.

 Sometimes referred to as “junk keto”, processed, and pro-inflammatory foods are also allowed on a keto diet.
-Vegetable oils, processed meats, and artificial sweeteners are acceptable.
+Vegetable oils, processed foods, soy, and artificial sweeteners are acceptable.
 Yet, these are all foods to avoid with PCOS.

 In isolation, each dietary change has a small effect.
 But a holistic PCOS diet can lead to life-changing results.
 This is what my free 30-Day PCOS Diet Challenge is all about.
 The results speak for themselves.